jpellman/wiki.libjpel.so/Learning.md

 -   Write a weekly todo list and then write daily lists each day in the evening.
 Tip: Mix mentally intense tasks with autopilot physical tasks.
 Tip 2: Plan a quitting time.
 -   Leisure is important; people with hobbies outperform people whose work life is their entire life.

+### More Memory

+-   Multimodal learning is good.
+-   A discussion of HM.
+-   A discussion of mnemonics- including making up phrases / acronyms and the method of Loci.
+Mnemonics don't incur a penalty to get to semi-skilled expertise (?)

 * * * * *

 [CognitiveScience](../CognitiveScience)